fcr3/bearcare-server/README.md

 ### Updates:

+- 1/20/19: added appUserRoutes and appDeviceRoutes with authentication
 - 1/11/19: providerRoutes2 is more reliable to use/made switch occur
 - 1/10/19: deployed API, providerRoutes is first set of routes made
 - 1/9/19: project started